ricardodpcosta/ScholarPy/examples/HBV/README.md

 ## Customisation

-* Replace the ORCID link in `links.txt` with your own ORCID link.
+* Replace the link in `links.txt` with your own public scholarly CV link.
 * Adjust parameters in the scripts to fit your needs.
 * Both scripts save the output files in the current folder.